Managing the cost of medical school

-The Loans for Disadvantaged Students program provides long-term, low interest rate loans to full-time students who need financial assistance to pursue a degree in medicine.
+The Loans for Disadvantaged Students program provides long-term, low-interest rate loans to full-time students who need financial assistance to pursue a degree in medicine.

 The Emergency Loan program is available to assist all enrolled Heritage College students with short-term funding for unexpected financial problems.

 While most medical students utilize the Stafford and Grad Plus loan programs, you also have the option to take out private loans.
 Private loans are used to help bridge the gap between actual costs and financial aid programs.
 Private loans are funded by private, third-party lenders.
 Below we have provided a list of several loan companies.
 These are private loans specific to medical students.
-Please be sure to check rate and term of the loans as they may change from month to month.
+Please be sure to check the rate and term of the loans as they may change from month to month.